 If God is not deciding the course of future events, than like a clairvoyant, He is a slave of fate.
 He cannot create or control the future, but He can at least tell us what is going to happen, and there goes all comfort and all hope.
 Instead of the good, gracious, just, sovereign God making history flow, He is simply along for the ride with us, just with a better seat.

 The hose of this philosophical conundrum only continues to twist and kink when some try to say that God can change the future He “sees.”
 The question then becomes what was God “seeing” in the first place?
 If He decides to change what He sees, and that becomes the new future, why was this inevitable future not what He first saw?

 Secondly, what standard is there for establishing exactly what God can change about the future He previews and what He can’t?
 This quickly unravels into a passive decree.
 All of the tension of the Calvinist decree still intact, only now it’s lacking the Biblical justification and the logical clarity.

 Third, this language comes uncomfortably close to speaking of a God who takes knowledge in, and learns new things.

 Rather, God’s knowledge of the future is rooted in His decree.
 He tells us what will happen on the basis of what He will accomplish.
 He is not just seeing the future, then acting relieved when it turns out He wins in the end (hence, the lucky God.)
 Instead, He knows He cannot be beaten, He knows what He will do, and on that foundation knows future events.

 (Different categories of God’s knowledge have been more thoroughly discussed throughout church history, and has recently become relevant with the modern insurgence of Molinism.
-A more scholastic, exhaustive, is beyond the scope of this small blog.)
+A more scholastic, exhaustive, treatise on these categories is beyond the scope of this post.)

 The view that rejects God’s decree sees God not as an author or a director, but as a movie critic who got to view the full film before we did, and fills us in on how it ends.
 But the question still remains, who made the movie?